What you need to know

 Important note Check on others frequently to ensure they are warm and safe, especially older adults and vulnerable neighbours.

-If you are looking for relief from the cold, we and the Province offer warm locations during winter weather or extreme weather.
+Along with our partners, we offer warm locations during winter weather and extreme weather.

 Winter conditions can be dangerous and may increase risks of illness when outdoors, including hypothermia and frostbite, or risks of serious injury due to slipping or falling.